“What’s that? A monopusher chronograph?”

 AS continued to push forward in advancing alarm caliber technology, first by adding a date function to their base caliber in 1956, a full six years before JLC would do the same with the Caliber 911 in 1962.
 Also hot on the heels of JLC, AS produced a high beat version of their alarm calibers in 1970, one year after the JLC 916.
 Granted, AS used an intermediate beat rate of 21,600 bpm rather than the Speedbeat’s 28,800, but it was still a remarkable achievement for the time.
 However, no quickset or semi-quickset date function was yet available.

 The later AS 5001, nicknamed the “Brainmatic” increased the beat rate to a modern 28,800 and added hacking seconds.
 Perhaps stimulated by competition with the Seiko Bellmatic, the Brainmatic quickly evolved through the 1970’s.
 AS first added 360 degree rotor automatic winding for first the timekeeping mainspring then for the alarm mainspring as well.
-The winding was separated by direction so that clockwise or counterclockwise rotation of the rotor would wind the timekeeping mainspring or the alarm mainspring.
+The winding was separated by direction so that clockwise or counterclockwise rotation of the rotor would wind the two mainsprings separately.
 The next step was to add a quickset day then a quickset day date.
-This culminated in the AS 5008 of 1973, a 30.4 mm diameter 7.9 mm high movement with automatic double mainspring full rotor winding, a high beat movement, hacking seconds, and a quickset day date.
+This culminated in the AS 5008 of 1973, a 30.4 mm diameter 7.9 mm high movement with full rotor winding of both mainsprings, a high beat movement, hacking seconds, and a quickset day date.
 This was arguably the pinnacle of vintage alarm watch technology.
 However, the alarm lost some loudness because the hammer was moved to the periphery to avoid the rotor and struck a tone spring instead of a centrally located caseback pin.
 Pro tip: if you see a date date alarm but it’s not a Seiko Bellmatic, you are looking at an AS 5008.

 As mentioned in the Eterna section, A. Schild was the brother of the founder of Eterna and served as their technical director for 30 years.
 It was merged with Eterna’s movement producer ETA in 1979, 83 years after the initial separation.